Carleslc/MyAnime/README.md

 ### Disclaimer

-This webpage does not host any video, it is a client-side website, just linking and sharing content from external providers.
+This website does not host any video, it is a client-side website, just linking and sharing content from non-affiliated external providers.

-Official and legal providers like Crunchyroll or Netflix are recommended.
+Official providers like Crunchyroll or Netflix are recommended.
 Use other providers at your own risk.

 <p align="center">
   <br>